vaibhavkadian/ps-docs/SSRS.md

 .rdl Report Definition File

+> these are plain XML files, you can edit them in a normal textpad if the only object is to compare and sync up reports.
 >.rdl.data Report cache used only while "Preview" from solution.
 >
 >>They're purely to speed up report execution time during development when you repeatedly run the report with the same parameters whilst tweaking the layout.